emilholmegaard/dcr-viz/docs/json-format.md

 ```

 If `x` and `y` coordinates are not provided, the visualization will automatically position the events in a circular layout.

+If `role` is not provided, the event id will be used as a default role label.

 ## Relations